about our classes

-The top glass artists from all over the world come to Pittsburgh Glass Center each summer to teach and share their knowledge and experience with students of all abilities from newbie to ace.
+The top glass artists from all over the world come to Pittsburgh Glass Center throughout the year to teach and share their knowledge and experience with students of all abilities from newbie to ace.
 Our one-week intensive classes are the best way to perfect your technique.
 You get one-on-one time with world-class instructors and over 12 hours a day in our state-of-the-art studios to practice what you’ve learned.
 If you are traveling from afar you can find our more about nearby neighborhoods and lodging for your stay.
 Interested in a scholarship?
 Apply for a scholarship here.

 Apply for Scholarships